• Skip to primary navigation

 Ingredients you’ll need

-• Peanut Butter (be sure to use natural, creamy peanut butter that is unsweetened and has no added oil)
+• Natural Peanut Butter (be sure to use natural, creamy peanut butter that is unsweetened and has no added oil)

 • Vegan Butter